MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

 ### GetLogFile

-Obtains the robot's recent log files.
-Log file data is stored for 7 days.
-Calling `GetLogFile` with no parameters returns all available log data.
+Obtains log file data.
+Calling `GetLogFile` with no parameters returns available log data for the current date.

 Endpoint:

-* GET &lt;robot-ip-address&gt;/api/logs for all data
+* GET &lt;robot-ip-address&gt;/api/logs for log data from current date
-* GET &lt;robot-ip-address&gt;/api/logs/?date={date string} for a specific date
+* GET &lt;robot-ip-address&gt;/api/logs/?date=&lt;date string&gt; for a specific date

 Examples:

-`<robot-ip-address>/api/logs`
+`<robot-ip-address>/api/logs` for current date.

-`<robot-ip-address>/api/logs?date=2018/9/24`
+`<robot-ip-address>/api/logs?date=2019/7/24`

-`<robot-ip-address>/api/logs?date=September/24/2018`
+`<robot-ip-address>/api/logs?date=July/24/2019`

 Parameters
 - Date (string) - Optional.
-A date within the last 7 days.
+The date of the log file to obtain.
 Dates must be formatted as: `MonthName/Date/FourDigitYear` or `FourDigitYear/MonthNumber/Date`.

 Return Values

-* Result (list) - Compiled log file data.
+* Result (string) - Compiled log file data.
 Or, an error if the date is invalid or no log data is found.

 ### GetLogLevel